AdobeDocs/analytics-platform.it-IT/help/use-cases/data-views/bi-extension-usecases.md

 +++

-## Avvertenze
+## Caveats

-Ciascuno degli strumenti BI supportati ha alcune avvertenze sull’utilizzo dell’estensione Customer Journey Analytics BI.
+Each of the supported BI tools has some caveats in working with the Customer Journey Analytics BI extension.

-+++ Strumenti BI
++++ BI tools

 >[!BEGINTABS]

->[!TAB Desktop Power BI]
+>[!TAB Power BI Desktop]

-* Il filtro dell&#39;intervallo di date avanzato di Power BI Desktop è esclusivo.
-Per la data di fine, devi selezionarne una oltre il giorno per il quale desideri generare il rapporto.
-Ad esempio, **[!UICONTROL è uguale o successivo a]** `1/1/2023` **[!UICONTROL e precedente a]** `1/2/2023`.
+* Power BI Desktop Advanced date range filtering is exclusive.
+For your end date, you need to select one past the day you want to report on.
+For example, **[!UICONTROL is on or after]** `1/1/2023` **[!UICONTROL and before]** `1/2/2023`.
-* Power BI Desktop viene impostato automaticamente su **[!UICONTROL Importa]** quando si crea una connessione.
-Assicurati di utilizzare **[!UICONTROL Direct Query]**.
+* Power BI Desktop defaults to **[!UICONTROL Import]** when you create a connection.
+Please ensure you use **[!UICONTROL Direct Query]**.
-* Power BI Desktop espone le trasformazioni dei dati tramite Power Query.
-Power Query funziona principalmente con connessioni di tipo Importa, pertanto molte trasformazioni applicate come funzioni di data o di stringa generano un errore che indica che è necessario passare a una connessione di tipo Importa.
-Se devi trasformare i dati in fase di query, utilizza dimensioni e metriche derivate in modo che Power BI non debba eseguire le trasformazioni stesse.
-* Power BI Desktop non è in grado di gestire le colonne di tipo data-ora.
-Le dimensioni **[!UICONTROL daterange *X *]**, ad esempio&#x200B;**[!UICONTROL daterangehour &#x200B;]**&#x200B;e&#x200B;**[!UICONTROL daterangeminute &#x200B;]**, non sono pertanto supportate.
-* Per impostazione predefinita, Power BI Desktop tenta di effettuare più connessioni utilizzando un numero maggiore di sessioni di Query Service.
-Accedi alle impostazioni di Power BI per il progetto e disabilita le query parallele.
-* Power BI Desktop esegue tutte le operazioni di ordinamento e limitazione sul lato client.
-Power BI Desktop ha anche una semantica diversa per il filtro *X* superiore che include valori associati.
-Pertanto, non puoi creare lo stesso ordinamento e le stesse limitazioni disponibili in Analysis Workspace.
-* Le versioni precedenti di Power BI Desktop, nell’ottobre 2024, hanno interrotto le origini dati PostgreSQL.
-Assicurati di utilizzare la versione indicata in questo articolo.
+* Power BI Desktop exposes data transformations through Power Query.
+Power Query primarily works with Import type connections so a many transformations that you apply like date or string functions throw an error saying you need to switch to an Import type connection.
+If you need to transform data at query time, you should use derived dimensions and metrics so Power BI doesn't need to do the transforms itself.
+* Power BI Desktop does not understand how to handle date-time type columns so the **[!UICONTROL daterange*X*]** dimensions like **[!UICONTROL daterangehour]** and **[!UICONTROL daterangeminute]** are not supported.
+* Power BI Desktop by default tries to make multiple connections using up more Query Service sessions.
+Go in to the Power BI settings for your project and disable parallel queries.
+* Power BI Desktop does all the sorting and limiting client-side.
+Power BI Desktop also has different semantics for top *X* filtering that includes tied values.
+So, you cannot create the same sorting and limiting as you can do in Analysis Workspace.
+* Earlier versions of the Power BI Desktop October 2024 release break PostgreSQL data sources.
+Ensure you use the version mentioned in this article.

->[!TAB Desktop Tableau]
+>[!TAB Tableau Desktop]

-* L’intervallo di date del desktop Tableau è esclusivo.
-Per la data di fine, devi selezionarne una oltre il giorno per il quale desideri generare il rapporto.
-* Per impostazione predefinita, quando si aggiunge una dimensione data o data-ora come **[!UICONTROL Daterangemonth]** alle righe di un foglio, Tableau Desktop racchiude il campo in una funzione **[!UICONTROL YEAR()]**.
-Per ottenere ciò che desideri, devi selezionare tale dimensione e dal menu a discesa selezionare la funzione data che desideri utilizzare.
-Ad esempio, cambia da **[!UICONTROL Anno]** a **[!UICONTROL Mese]** quando tenti di utilizzare **[!UICONTROL Mese_Daterangente]**.
-* Limitare i risultati al primo *X* non è ovvio in Tableau Desktop. È possibile limitare i risultati in modo esplicito o utilizzando un campo calcolato e la funzione **[!UICONTROL INDEX()]**.
-L&#39;aggiunta di un filtro *X* principale a una dimensione genera istruzioni SQL complesse utilizzando un inner join non supportato.
+* Tableau Desktop Range of Dates filtering is exclusive.
+For your end date, you need to select one past the day you want to report on.
+* By default, when you add a date or date-time dimension like **[!UICONTROL Daterangemonth]** to the rows of a sheet, Tableau Desktop wraps the field in a **[!UICONTROL YEAR()]** function.
+To get what you want, you need to select that dimension and from the drop-down menu select the date function you want to use.
+For example, change **[!UICONTROL Year]** to **[!UICONTROL Month]** when you are trying to use **[!UICONTROL Daterangemonth]**.
+* Limiting results to the Top *X* is not obvious in Tableau Desktop.
+You can limit the results explicitly or using a calculated-field and the **[!UICONTROL INDEX()]** function.
+Adding a Top *X* filter to a dimension generates complex SQL using an inner-join that is not supported.

->[!TAB Ricerca]
+>[!TAB Looker]

-* Il Looker dispone di un numero massimo di connessioni per nodo che devono essere comprese tra 5 e 100.
-Impossibile impostare questo valore su 1.
-Questa impostazione implica che una connessione Looker utilizzi sempre almeno 5 delle sessioni disponibili di Query Service.
-* Looker consente di creare un progetto con una visualizzazione basata su una visualizzazione dati di Customer Journey Analytics.
-Looker crea quindi un modello basato sulle dimensioni e sulle metriche, disponibili nella visualizzazione Dati, utilizzando LookerML.
-Questa vista Progetto non si aggiorna automaticamente per corrispondere all&#39;origine.
-Se apporti modifiche o aggiunte a dimensioni, metriche, metriche calcolate o segmenti della visualizzazione dati di CJA, tali modifiche non vengono visualizzate automaticamente in Looker.  È necessario aggiornare manualmente la visualizzazione Progetto o creare un nuovo progetto.
+* Looker has a maximum number of connections per node setting that is required to be between 5-100.
+You cannot set this value to 1.
+This setting implies that a Looker connection always uses at a minimum 5 of the available Query Service sessions.
+* Looker lets you create a project with a view based on a Customer Journey Analytics Data view.
+Looker then creates a model based on the dimensions and metrics, available in the Data view, using LookerML.
+This Project View does not automatically update to match the source.
+If you make changes or additions to the CJA Data View dimensions, metrics, calculated-metrics, or segments, then these changes do not automatically show up in Looker.
+You have to manually update the Project View or create a new Project.
-* L&#39;esperienza utente di Looker in campi di data o data e ora come **[!UICONTROL Daterange Date]** o **[!UICONTROL Daterangeday Date]** è fonte di confusione.
+* Looker's user-experience on date or date-time fields like **[!UICONTROL Daterange Date]** or **[!UICONTROL Daterangeday Date]** is confusing.
-* L’intervallo di date del ricercatore è esclusivo invece di inclusivo.  **[!UICONTROL fino a (prima di)]** è in grigio, quindi questo aspetto potrebbe mancare.
-Per il giorno di fine, devi selezionarne uno oltre il giorno per il quale desideri generare il rapporto.
-* Looker non tratta automaticamente le metriche come metriche.
-Quando selezioni una metrica, per impostazione predefinita Looker tenta di trattare la metrica come una dimensione nella query.
-Per trattare una metrica come una metrica, devi creare un campo personalizzato come illustrato in precedenza.
-Come collegamento è possibile selezionare **[!UICONTROL ⋮]**, selezionare **[!UICONTROL Aggrega]**, quindi selezionare **[!UICONTROL Somma]**.

->[!TAB Blocco appunti Jupyter]

-* L’avvertenza principale per Jupyter Notebook è che lo strumento non ha un’interfaccia utente drag-and-drop come altri strumenti di business intelligence.
-Puoi creare buoni effetti visivi, ma devi scrivere del codice per farlo.
+* Looker's date range is exclusive instead of inclusive.
+The **[!UICONTROL until (before)]** is in gray so you may miss that aspect.
+For your end day, you need to select one past the day you want to report on.
+* Looker doesn't automatically treat your metrics as metrics.
+When you select a metric, by default Looker tries to treat the metric as a dimension in the query.
+To treat a metrics as a metric, you need to create a custom field as illustrated above.
+As a shortcut you can select **[!UICONTROL ⋮]**, select **[!UICONTROL Aggregate]**, and then select **[!UICONTROL Sum]**.

+>[!TAB Jupyter Notebook]

+* The main caveat for Jupyter Notebook is that the tool does not a drag-and-drop user interface like other BI tools.
+You can create good visuals, but you have to write code to accomplish this.

->[!TAB StudioRS]
+>[!TAB RStudio]

-* R dplyr funziona con uno schema piatto ed è quindi necessaria l&#39;opzione **[!UICONTROL FLATTEN]**.
+* R dplyr works with a flat schema so the **[!UICONTROL FLATTEN]** option is required.
-* L&#39;avvertenza principale per RSudio è che lo strumento non è un&#39;interfaccia utente di trascinamento come gli altri strumenti di business intelligence.
-Puoi creare buoni effetti visivi, ma devi scrivere del codice per farlo.
+* The main caveat for RStudio is that the tool does not a drag-and-drop user interface like other BI tools.
+You can create good visuals, but you have to write code to accomplish this.

 >[!ENDTABS]

 +++

+-->